KarasiewiczStephane/WitOMI/README.md

 Exercise (temporal example)
 ===========================

-Now, try to the same work but the data `ardecheinv`.
-Herein, the invertebrates abundances data was log(x+1) transform and look the `$env` data to find the seasons.
-Replace spring and autumn by numbers for the `subniche` function to work work correctly.
-After OMI analysis, and WitOMI calculations, you should find the following:
+Now, try to do the same work but with the data `ardecheinv`.
+The invertebrates abundances were log(x+1) transformed to do the analysis.
+Take a look at the `$env` data to find the different seasons.
+Replace spring and autumn by numbers to allow the `subniche` function to work properly.
+After the OMI analysis and WitOMI calculations, you should obtain the following results:

 ![](README_files/figure-markdown_github/unnamed-chunk-29-1.png)![](README_files/figure-markdown_github/unnamed-chunk-29-2.png)![](README_files/figure-markdown_github/unnamed-chunk-29-3.png)![](README_files/figure-markdown_github/unnamed-chunk-29-4.png)![](README_files/figure-markdown_github/unnamed-chunk-29-5.png)![](README_files/figure-markdown_github/unnamed-chunk-29-6.png)![](README_files/figure-markdown_github/unnamed-chunk-29-7.png)